 How Much Does it Cost to File for 501c3 Tax Exemptionfile for 501c3 tax exemption?
 Let me answer this question in two parts:

+Part Two: IRS Form 1023 – IRS Form 1023 is the traditional application method that many new organizations must file with the IRS to obtain their tax exempt status.
 First, there is the required IRS Form 1023 User Fee, which is either $400 or $850 depending on your organization’s projected income over the next four years.
 If your organization’s projected annual revenue averages $10,000 or more during the next four years, then your user fee is $850.
 If your organization’s projected annual revenue averages less than $10,000 during the next four years, then your user fee is $400.
 This application fee is made payable by check to the United States Treasury and sent in as part of your 501c3 application packet.
 This User Fee payment is non-refundable.

 Second, there is the cost of hiring an experienced advisor or professional to prepare your 501c3 application packet, and you have several options: